Would you drive more carefully if you knew your car insurance company was watching you?

 - Disconnect: The insurance company finds out whether you uninstall and reinstall the gizmo and if so how many times you do this.

 Allstate collects these and other data points under their Drivewise program.
 Speed and braking information, especially fast stopping offer the insurance company somewhat obvious data that might mean risky driving.
 The time of day people drive also reveals a risk factor to insurance rate setters.
 Moderate risk hours come between 11 am and 10 pm.
 Insurers consider high risk to happen between 10 pm and 4 am.
+If you’re deemed a high risk driver, you may need to look into obtaining coverage under sr22 insurance.

 Privacy Concerns With Insurance Driver Tracking Devices?